 |

-We treat error through the understanding of Truth, because
+We treat error through the understanding of Truth,

-belief of pain, because matter has no sensation, hence pain in matter is a
+his belief of pain, because matter has no sensation, hence pain in matter is a

 false belief, how can he suffer longer?
 Do you feel the pain of toothpulling,